CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 You will be able to generate an API key that will be shown to you.
 Copy it and save it to a secure location.

-**NB**: For backwards compatibility purposes, you can provide the `--user` parameter to specify a user name.
+**NB**: For AIP Console below version 1.10.0, you can provide the `--user` parameter to specify a user name.
 In the `--apikey` or `--apikey:env`, you should specify the password (or the environment variable with the password) and we'll let you authenticate this way.
 This will not be supported in later versions of the CLI and should be used only if you are using AIP Console where API Key generation isn't available.

 ### Return Codes